fortify-presales/PowerShellForFOD/README.md

 Get-FODToken
 ```

-You will requested for your login details, in example you would enter your `tenantId\username` and `password`.
+You will be requested for your login details, in example you would enter your `tenantId\username` and `password`.
 For more information on how to authenticate please refer to [USAGE](USAGE.md).

 ## Example